redtensor22/redtensor22.github.io/_posts/2018-12-20-Parkinsons_P1.md

 Secondly, and perhaps most interestingly, we see in subject 28 a decrease in UPDRS score as time progresses.
 This could indicate that the assumption of the appropriateness of linear interpolation could be overstated in the original study, or that the time period the data collection took place over needs to be longer in order to establish a more accurate long term trend where disease symptoms increase over time.
 Subjects were not on any medication during this study, so any increase or decrease in severity is due only to natural causes.

-The average disease progression rates for men can be shown to be $$0.89$$, with units of $$total/UPDRS/day$$, compared to the female $$1.3$$, showing a $$43.5\%$$ slower progression in men compared to women.
+The average disease progression rates for men can be shown to be $$0.89$$, with units of total_UPDRS/day, compared to the female $$1.3$$, showing a $$43.5\%$$ slower progression in men compared to women.
 Reasons for this are best left to a medical professional to evaluate.

 Lastly in our exploratory analysis, we will look at clustering to see what group attributes after using a Principle Component Analysis (PCA) reduction.
 We begin by first completing a PCA on the data.
-Starting with $$x_data$$ and $$y_data$$ as the features and labels, respectively:
+Starting with x_data and y_data as the features and labels, respectively:

 {% highlight python %}
     x_train, x_test, y_train, y_test = train_test_split(preprocessing.scale(x_data), y_data, test_size=0.33, random_state=42)